Company | Market cap ($B) | Dividend Yield | P/E | P/B | |||

 Toronto-Dominion Bank Tower (TD Tower), Toronto, Ontario, Canada

-Also, TD sold 1.5% of Charles Schwab Corporation very recently and declared its plan to buy the US brokerage firm Cowen for US$1.3 billion ($39 per share).
-The Cowan transaction is expected to close in late 2022 or early 2023 and expands TD’s wholesale banking business.
+Also, TD sold 1.5% of Charles Schwab Corporation to buy the US brokerage firm Cowen for US$1.3 billion ($39 per share).
+The Cowan transaction closed in March 2023 and expanded TD’s wholesale banking business.

 TD also has more than its fair share of controversy; this includes forcing a customer to refinance their mortgage in 60 days or face foreclosure.
 Its advisors also encourage customers to make inappropriate investments and increase their credit limit without their consent.